Is a Shenzhen Tech Tour Worth ¥2,000? The Honest Math Most Sites Won't Show You

 How to Get the Best Deal

-1. Group size matters most: A tour for 6 people costs 60–70% less per person than for 2.
-If you are traveling with friends or can join an existing group, the economics improve dramatically.
+- Private party size matters most: A private tour for 6 people costs 60–70% less per person than for 2.
+If you are traveling with friends or family, the economics improve dramatically.

 Frequently Asked Questions

-Yes, for our half-day tour that is the per-person rate at maximum group size.
+Yes, that is the published online per-person rate for 6 guests on this half-day private tour.
+Parties of more than 6 should contact us for a custom arrangement.
 Some operators offer cheaper options (¥200–300/person) by cutting the robotaxi or drone delivery — but those are the two experiences you cannot get independently, so removing them defeats the purpose.

 Can I tip the guide?